-Your local authority has a schools admissions department and they are responsible for ensuring your child gets a school place.
+Your local authority has a school admissions department and they are responsible for ensuring your child gets a school place.
 Since September 2013, Looked After Children (LAC) and children who left UK care on an Adoption Order, Special Guardianship Order or Child Arrangements Order (formerly Residence Order) have the highest priority.

 The authority which placed your child can provide a letter confirming your child's status.